vmware-archive/nsx-ci-pipeline/README.md

 nsx_edge_gen_nsx_manager_distributed_portgroup: <YOUR NSX DISTRIBUTED PORTGROUP> #REQUIRED - used for DLR uplink, as transit network between the deployed esg and the dlr
 nsx_edge_gen_egde_datastore: <YOUR DATASTORE FOR NSX EDGES> #REQUIRED example: vsanDatastore
 nsx_edge_gen_egde_cluster: <YOUR CLUSTER FOR NSX EDGES> #REQUIRED example: Cluster1

+# Unique identifier and under `15 charactes` in length.
-nsx_edge_gen_name: nsx-pipeline-sample #string name for NSX objects
+nsx_edge_gen_name: nsx-pipeline1 #string name for NSX objects

 ## To enable or disable DLR in the NSX Edge config
 ## valid values: (true|false)